bonomani/devmon/docs/USING.md

 ### cid()

-For devices with unique SNMP Community IDs not listed in `devmon.cfg`:
+For devices with unique SNMP Community String (cids) not listed in `devmon.cfg`:

 ```
-badconn:1:1:2 DEVMON:cid(uniqueID)
+DEVMON:cid(mycommunity)
 ```

 ### ip()